KoenBrouwer/react-grapple/README.md

 Handling change events on input fields is always a tedious process.
 Not with the `useInput` hook and easy binding.

-There's two ways of initializing the useInput hook.
+There are two ways of initializing the useInput hook.
 First way is to give it one argument of type `string`, which represents the default value of the input field.
 The input field that gets rendered will be prepopulated with this defaultValue.

 ```jsx
 const field = useInput(initialValue); // initial value is always a string.